Groundworkstech/pybfd/README.md

 ## Basic usage example

-Bellow is the code located at the end of *bfd.py* script:
+Below is the code located at the end of *bfd.py* script:

 ```python